wearepal/EthicML/docs/tutorials/migration_guide.rst

 =========================

 You can no longer import datasets, metrics or algorithms directrly from the top-level ``ethicml`` namespace.
-There are now 4 namespaces:
+There are now 6 namespaces:

 - ``ethicml``

-  * Evaluation helpers

-  * Visualization helpers

   * Data structures (DataTuple, etc.)